milosmns/silly-android/README.md

 - Check out the `me.angrybyte.sillyandroid.extras.Coloring` class for various color and drawable utilities.
 - Android components such as Activity, Fragment, Dialog, View and ViewGroup have been enhanced to include features from the _Silly Android_ internally, you can check that out in the `me.angrybyte.sillyandroid.components` package.
 They are now called `EasyActivity`, `EasyFragment` and so on.
 - Even more enhancements are added to the _Easy_ component set using _Silly Android_'s annotations, such as View injections, typed `T findView(int id)` methods, automated click and long-click handling, and more.
 For information about that, see package `me.angrybyte.sillyandroid.parsable.components`.
+- Dialog management components are in the `me.angrybyte.sillyandroid.dialogs` package.
 - For a coded demo of the fully enhanced Activity class, go to `me.angrybyte.sillyandroid.demo.MainActivity`.
 - Check out the colors, UI sizes and text sizes added in `sillyandroid/src/main/res`.